 These are the clever “Plant info” cards that the Sud Ouest created to advertise the Grainothèques.
 I think I’ll participate, in that I have several years of milkweed and other wildflower seeds to contribute.

-In the early, early spring (around February), the Jardin Botanique (Botanic Garden) at Espace pour la vie (a complex of various science museums: the Biodôme, the Biosphère, the Insectarium, the Planétarium, and the aforementioned Jardin) holds an event they call Seedy Weekend, where nurseries and gardening organizations come and sell seeds of all different varieties—just in time for you to start them indoors.
+In the early, early spring (usually February), the Jardin Botanique (Botanic Garden) at Espace pour la vie (a complex of various science museums: the Biodôme, the Biosphère, the Insectarium, the Planétarium, and the aforementioned Jardin) holds an event they call Seedy Weekend, where nurseries and gardening organizations come and sell seeds of all different varieties—just in time for you to start them indoors.

 And then, in late May (chances are the same weekend the borough distributes plants!), the Botanic Garden hosts the Great Gardening Weekend, with exhibitors and plants for sale, and programming for gardening how-to and inspiration.